 – Note: This post contains affiliate links.
 See more information about affiliates here –

-Washing Soda + Borax Carpet Cleaning
+Washing Soda + Borax for Cleaning Fabric Stains

 I simply sprinkled some of the Borax/Washing Soda mixture directly on the stain.

+Then used a scrub brush dipped in plain water to get the powder mixture deep into the carpet bristles (and form almost like a paste).
 Sometimes it was easiest to do a few layers of water and the Borax/Washing Soda mix.
 I let it sit until it dried, then used my normal vacuum hand brush attachment to clean up any loose mix.

 The stain was mostly gone, but I was feeling kind of lazy and thought – there must be a better way!
 (Maybe a magical carpet cleaning method that didn’t involve so much work).